guettli/deadends-of-it/README.md

 > Skolelinux/Debian-Edu is a Linux distribution intended for educational use and a Debian Pure Blend.
 The free and open source software project was founded in Norway in 2001 and is now being internationally developed.

-Sometime specific solutions are better, sometimes general solutions are better.
+Sometimes specific solutions are better, sometimes general solutions are better.

-I think this is very good example for "learning from the past".
+I think this is a very good example of "learning from the past".

 Supporting the existing project seems much slower in the beginning and people think "let's build something new for our use case".
 What happens when the initial enthusiasm settles?
-In this case the solution was not specific for schools.
+In this case, the solution was not specific for schools.
 A reliable and simple to set up Linux server has many use cases.
 It is better to join forces instead of trying to build something new.

 Skolinux advertises with: